oscar-project/ungoliant/README.md

 apt install -y libboost-all-dev libeigen3-dev
 ```

-and use `cargo install ungoliant --feature kenlm` or `cargo b --features kenlm` if you're building from source.
+and use `cargo install ungoliant --features kenlm` or `cargo b --features kenlm` if you're building from source.

 ### Getting the language identification file (for fastText):